ansys/pydynamicreporting/doc/source/class_documentation.rst

-If you are interested in extended control of all options and features of Ansys Dynamic Reporting, you can use its low-level API in conjunction with PyDnamicReporting.
+If you are interested in extended control of all options and features of Ansys Dynamic Reporting, you can use its low-level API in conjunction with the PyDnamicReporting API.

-To use PyDynamicReporting to connect to and launch an Ansys Dynamic Reporting service, you create an instance of the ``Service`` class.
+To to connect to and launch an Ansys Dynamic Reporting service use PyDynamicReporting, you create an instance of the ``Service`` class.
 You then use this instance to query the database, to add and delete items, and to visualize reports.

 Items inside the Ansys Dynamic Reporting service are represented as instances of the ``Item`` class.
-You create, query, and modify these items using methods in the ``Item`` class and ``Service`` class.
+You use methods in the ``Item`` class and ``Service`` class to create, query, and modify items.

-Lastly, you can easily access reports in Ansys Dynamic Reporting via ``Report`` instances.
+Lastly, you create and use ``Report`` instances to easily access reports in Ansys Dynamic Reporting.

 .. autosummary::
    :toctree: _autosummary/